 Goodbye Connor, Hello Connor

 Being a father was an adjustment for Angel who at first refused help from his friends.
 But soon the baby found a family with the entire Angel Investigations team.
 That was until a demon named Sahijan woke a sleeping Daniel Holtz, who he had made a deal with in 1764: If Holtz agreed to kill Darla and Angel, he would be brought back two hundred years in the future to carry out the deed and get his revenge against the vampires who ruined his life by murdering his family.
 Sahijan had nothing against Angel and Darla; his real target was Connor as a prophecy revealed the baby would grow to manhood and kill Sahijan.
 Baby Connor was extremely popular.
 Wolfram and Hart wanted the infant as well but to dissect to find out what it was.
 A false prophecy The Father Will Kill The Son caused Wesley to kidnap baby Connor to save him from Angel.
 This lead to Holtz getting a hold of the child and taking him to Quor’Toth.
-However weeks later, a portal opened in the lobby of the Hyperion Hotel and out jumped teen Connor.
+However days later, a rip in dimensions opened in the lobby of the Hyperion Hotel and because time passed differently in Quor’Toth, out jumped teen Connor.

 Okay now that you’re caught up on Angel and Connor’s backstory, let’s dive into their father son dynamic.
 Although he missed many years of his son’s life, Angel was happy to have Connor back.
 On the other hand, Connor wasn’t as eager to have a relationship with his vampire dad.
 Holtz had filled Connor in on Angel’s crimes as a vampire which included killing Holtz’s family.
 Connor, renamed Steven by Holtz, was raised to hate vampires, demons and anything not human.
 I think Connor would have accepted Angel’s love eventually if not for being manipulated by Holtz who claimed to love Connor as his son but used him to get the ultimate revenge against Angel.
 There were a few times when I saw a warming in Connor for Angel as his father.
 I think one of the biggest problems with Connor was not knowing what he was and where he belonged.
 This caused him to have a hard time accepting love.
 But he desperately craved it and being a part of something.
 After Angel threw him out of the hotel for sending him (Angel) to the bottom of the ocean, (With the help of Justine (Laurel Hollman), who made two puncture wounds in his neck to simulate being bitten by a vampire, Holtz tricked Connor into believing Angel killed him) Connor remembered Angel’s words (“Nothing in the world is the way it oughta be.
 It’s harsh and cruel.
 But that’s why there’s us…champions.
 It doesn’t matter where we come from, what we’ve done, or suffered.
 Or even if we make a difference.
 We live as though the world were as it should be, to show it what it can be.
 You’re not a part of that yet.
 I hope you will be.”- Angel, Deep Down Season 4 Episode 1) and sought to be a champion like his father by saving people from vampires.